TrejGun/trejgun-nova-poshta-google-maps/README.md

   }
 ```

-or from any other source
+or from any other source.
+And its better to combine any async approach with sync one to
+avoid map blinking

 ## API

 You also have to pass map size to google map, however how to do this is your choice.
 In this example I use style element but you most likely would use styled components.